InfraBlockchain/infrablockchain.cdt/examples/kv_addr_book/README.txt

  - Additions to CMake should be done to the CMakeLists.txt in the './src' directory and not in the top level CMakeLists.txt

- -- How to build with eosio-cpp --
+ -- How to build with infrablockchain-cpp --
    - cd into the 'build' directory
-   - run the command 'eosio-cpp -abigen ../src/kv_addr_book.cpp -o kv_addr_book.wasm -I ../include/'
+   - run the command 'infrablockchain-cpp -abigen ../src/kv_addr_book.cpp -o kv_addr_book.wasm -I ../include/'

  - After build -
    - The built smart contract is in the 'build' directory